martin-brennan/martin-brennan.com/_posts/2013-01-23-blog-redesign.md

   - Theme
 ---

-{% include deprecated.html message="I've redesigned again since this article, though you may find some of the links helpful." cssclass="deprecated" %}
+{% include deprecated.html message="I've redesigned again since this article, though you may find some of the links helpful.
+Also it's fun to see what this blog used to look like!" cssclass="deprecated" %}

 For the past week and a bit I’ve been redesigning martin-brennan.com for a fresh look and feel, and today I’m launching the new design!
 Let me know what you think on twitter [@mjrbrennan](htttp://twitter.com/mjrbrennan) or in the comments, or take a bit more time to bask in my new design and read about my process in the article!